Nearly 20,000 people in the United States are diagnosed with

 Surgery is the most common treatment for esophageal cancer.
 Radiation therapy or chemotherapy is often done before surgery to shrink the tumor.
 This is called neoadjuvant therapy.

-UC San Diego Health is a leader in treating esophageal cancer with a minimally invasive procedure called RATE (robot assisted transhiatal esophagectomy).
+UC San Diego Health esophageal cancer doctors are leaders in treating the condition with a minimally invasive procedure called RATE (robot assisted transhiatal esophagectomy).
 The benefits include:

 - Minimal blood loss